Dickey Betts, founding member of the Allman Brothers Band, dies at 80

 Betts started out playing co-lead guitar with Duane Allman (one of the two brothers after which the band took its name).
 He pushed rock guitar improvisation into new territory — the guitarist's spiraling sound is perfectly captured in the track "In Memory of Elizabeth Reed" on the Allman Brothers' 1971 At Fillmore East album.
 Betts also made his name as a songwriter with songs like "Jessica" and "Blue Sky."

-After Duane Allman's death in a motorcycle accident in 1971, Betts became the Allman Brothers Band's sole guitarist and lead singer.
+After Duane Allman's death in a motorcycle accident in 1971, Betts became The Allman Brothers Band's sole guitarist and lead singer.
 He had a checkered relationship with the group over the years, taking breaks to perform with other ensembles and work on solo projects.
-But Betts wasn't able to to replicate the success he had with the Allman Brothers Band when he struck out on his own.
+But Betts wasn't able to replicate the success he had with The Allman Brothers Band when he struck out on his own.

 Known for his hard living ways, Betts earned a reputation for trashing hotel rooms and taking swings at police officers.